evias/evias/README.md

 $ make tests

+Compiling the examples is done using :

+$ make examples

+Though before being able to use the linked library, you have to specify that LD_LIBRARY_PATH should look into the built directory .. (evias/build)

-Before using the evias library, I recommend to execute the library test suite on your platform, as this will permit to see if everything is well configured for the library features to be used on your platform.
+Executing the test suite on your platform allows you to see if you can use all the features proposed.

-To execute the library unitary test suite, you simple execute the following command :
+To execute the library unitary test suite, you execute the following command :

 $ ./evias/tests/bin/suite_execution.exe